Exploring the Trail of Fallen Heroes in Somerset County

 One of the story boards explaining the purpose of Patriot Park near Shanksville, PA.

-I’ve even created a downloadable version of the route map pictured earlier – simply click on the button below to open the map in a new window, then use the “Send directions to your phone” option to email or text the map to yourself.
+I’ve even created a downloadable version of the route map pictured earlier – simply click on the blue button below to open the map, then use the “Send directions to your phone” option to email or text the map to yourself.

 Instructions on how to download the Trail of Fallen Heroes driving route map.